MotoStatz

 04-06 Yamaha YZF-R1 Top Speed & Acceleration Performance Review

-The other brands started to follow, updating their existing models or bringing out new ones tho they still lagged behind the YZF-R1 until the K1 GSX-R1000 arrived.
+The other manufacturers soon followed, updating existing models or launching new ones, though most still lagged behind the R1 until Suzuki’s groundbreaking K1 GSX-R1000 arrived.

-During this time Kawasaki was running with their old but very capable ZX-9R.
+During this period, Kawasaki continued with its ageing but very capable ZX-9R.

-The Kawasaki ZX-9R is a fast machine and made for a great road bike but it was not sharp on the track.
+The ZX-9R was a fast and excellent road bike, but it lacked the sharpness required on the track.

-In 2004 Kawasaki did not hold back and released a monster of a motorcycle upon the world.
+In 2004 Kawasaki held nothing back and unleashed a true monster upon the world.

-During this time Kawasaki was a couple of years into their MotoGP campaign and their new ZX-10R could have easily been sold as a MotoGP replica as is how striking the resemblance is.
+By then, the company was a couple of years into its MotoGP campaign, and the new ZX-10R could easily have been marketed as a MotoGP replica; the resemblance was that striking.

 04-05 Kawasaki ZX-10R Dyno Curve

-The dry weight claimed from Kawasaki was 170 Kilograms.
+The claimed dry weight was just 170 kg.

-In reality, and by today’s standards the ZX-10Rs power-to-weight ratio falls short if we consider the curb weight, which is probably around 195 kilograms or thereabouts.
+In reality, and by today’s standards, the ZX-10R’s power-to-weight ratio falls short once realistic curb weight is considered.

-At the time these impressive numbers were right up there and beat out the K3-K4 GSX-R1000 and traded blows with the new (at the time) K5 GSX-R1000 and Yamaha YZF-R1.
+At the time, these figures were right at the sharp end.
+The ZX-10R beat the K3–K4 GSX-R1000 and traded blows with the new K5 GSX-R1000 and Yamaha YZF-R1.

-That big power and torque are delivered in a very smooth and linear fashion that gradually builds.
+That big power and torque are delivered in a very smooth and linear fashion that builds progressively.

-The engine is very impressive but does lack a little low rpm drive compared to its peers of the time as well as some rival Superbikes that came before it.
+The engine is very impressive, but it does lack a little low-rpm drive compared with its peers of the era and some rival superbikes that came before it.

-On the Dyno, the 04-05 Kawasaki ZX-10R was often the second most powerful with the K5 GSX-R1000 haven the edge on more occasions when measured together on the same day.
+On the dyno, the 2004–2005 ZX-10R was often the second-most powerful bike in its class, with the K5 GSX-R1000 holding the edge on many occasions when tested together on the same day.

-Compared to the outgoing Kawasaki ZX-9R, the 04-05 ZX-10R engine completely dominates it over the entirety of the rpm range and produces around 30 horsepower more at peak.
+Compared with the outgoing ZX-9R, the new ZX-10R dominates across the entire rev range and produces around 30 horsepower more at peak.

 04-05 Kawasaki ZX-10R Thrust Curve

-The 04-05 Kawasaki ZX-10R has exceptionally long gearing and can almost reach a real 100 mph in first gear and 125 mph in second gear.
+The 2004-2005 Kawasaki ZX-10R has exceptionally long gearing.
+It can almost reach a genuine 100 mph in first gear and 125 mph in second gear.

-The more thrust the more acceleration when you twist the throttle.
+The more thrust available, the stronger the acceleration when you open the throttle.

-This is simply because it does not produce as much power and torque at lower rpm compared to some rivals while the gearing is on the longer side in the class.
+This is mainly because it produces less power and torque at lower rpm than some rivals, combined with its relatively long gearing for the class.

 Speeds in gears at 5000 rpm